ankitbioinfo/NiCo_Documentation/docs/tutorial2.rst

 .. image:: tutorial2_files/tutorial2_10_1.png

-C: Infer significant niche cell type interactions
+B: Infer significant niche cell type interactions
 -------------------------------------------------

 **Radius definition**

-The radius R=0 in NiCo incorporates the neighboring cells that are in immediate contact with the central cell to construct the expected neighborhood composition matrix.
+If the radius in NiCo is set to R=0, NiCo incorporates the neighboring cells that are in immediate contact with the central cell to construct the expected neighborhood composition matrix.
 We envision NiCo as a method to explore direct interactions with physical neighbors (R=0), but in principle finite distance interactions mediated by diffusive factors could be